JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 Okay, so let's look at the result.
 The most obvious thing we see is that there is now color, but there's also a legend too.
 Each unique vowel in our data is now represented in this legend, and the name of the column in our spreadsheet, `vowel`, is the title of that legend.
 One subtler change is that the plotting area is actually a little bit narrower to make room for the legend.

 How is this color assigned?
 First, it puts all the vowels in alphabetical order.
 But keep in mind that this is based on the ARPABET notation, which might not be the order you want.
-In IPA, it ends up being /ɑ/, /æ/, /ʌ/, /ɔ/, /ɛ/, /e/, /ɪ/, /i/, /o/, /ʊ/, /u/.
+In IPA, it ends up being /ɑ, æ, ʌ, ɔ, ɛ, e, ɪ, i, o, ʊ, u/.
 It then takes that order and, going around the color wheel from red to pink, picks 11 equidistant, maximally-distinct colors.
 Because of the nature of how color works, there are several shades of blue and green, but not very many warm colors.
 We'll see how to fix the order of these colors, as well as the specific color values, in just a sec.

 ### Tangent: reversing the axes

 Now wait a second.
-The high front vowel /i/---represented by the sequence "IY" here---is in the bottom right of the plot when it traditionally is in the top left.
-That's true.
+The high front vowel /i/---represented by the digraph "IY"---is in the bottom right of the plot when it traditionally is in the top left.
 Vowel plots typically reverse both the *x*- and the *y*-axes so that high vowels are at the top, and front vowels are on the right.
-This is just convention but it has to do with the inverse relationship with the actual formant values and how we perceive the sounds to be.
+This is just convention but it has to do with the inverse relationship with the actual formant values and our perception of sounds.
 Anyway, the functions you're looking for are `scale_x_reverse()` and `scale_y_reverse()`, which should each be added as their own layer.
+(Unlike most other layers, I typically put these on one line.)

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel)) +